fusion-energy/neutronics-workshop/tasks/task_8/README.md

 For 525 simulations, the 3D plots should look similar to the example plot shown below.

 <p align="center"><img src="images/TBR_vs_thickness_vs_enrichment_fraction_lithium.png" height="500"></p>

+Using random sampling to cover the parameter space is inefficient.
+Halton sampling is one method that is able to cover the parameter space more effiicently.

+- Try using Halton sampling to explore the parameter space with the following command ```python 4_simulate_with_halton_sample.py```

+- Try replotting the graphs to see how the parameter space has been more efficiently covered. ```python 2_plot_simulation_results_2d.py --sample halton``` and ```python 3_plot_simulation_results_3d.py --sample halton```

 **Learning Outcomes**